newrelic/newrelic-opentelemetry-examples/java/agent-nr-config/README.md

 ## Introduction

 This project demonstrates a simple Java application running with the OpenTelemetry Java Agent configured to write data to New Relic.
 New Relic expects metric data in delta aggregation temporality, whereas the default for OpenTelemetry is cumulative.
-When running the OpenTelemetry Java Agent, delta aggregation metrics must be configured via the SPI (service provider interface), which enables configuration of some options that are not available via system property or environment variable based configuration.
-If your app is not using the agent, delta aggregation metrics can be configured directly using the OpenTelemetry SDK.
+Delta temporality and several other configuration options are set via [application/build.gradle](./application/build.gradle).

 The project consists of two modules:

 1. [application](./application): Contains a simple Spring Boot application configured to run with OpenTelemetry.
-2. [otel-initializer](./otel-initializer): Contains SPI configuration code.
+2. [otel-initializer](./otel-initializer): Contains SPI configuration code, which allows for optional additional configuration not available via environment variables.
 The contents are packaged as a shadow jar, which the `application` module is configured to use as an initializer jar.

 ## Run